Table of Contents

 7. Keeping Them Updated Though the Process

-Professors typically have busy schedules, so probably won’t keep thinking about your job search or grad school application after the letter of recommendation has been written and sent.
+Professors typically have busy schedules, so they probably won’t keep thinking about your job search or grad school application after the letter of recommendation has been written and sent.
 Letting them know when you have interviews and other updates can help them be prepared should they receive a call from an employer or admissions office.

 8. Saying Thanks and Staying in Touch